-Finally I would urge you not to confuse general direct referral with “patient choice in cataract”, OHT repeat readings or MECS/CUES where these services are commissioned by the relevant CCG.
+Finally I would urge you not to confuse general direct referral with enhanced optometric services [EOS] such as “patient choice in cataract”, OHT repeat readings or CUES/CUES where these services are commissioned by the relevant CCG.
 All conditions requiring assessment by an ophthalmologist should, from now onwards, be referred direct to intermediate ophthalmology or a hospital eye department.
 You will all be aware of the eye departments to which your patients have previously been referred when going via their GP and you should continue to refer to the same hospital(s).
 It is perfectly acceptable to ask the patient which hospital or ophthalmology community clinic they would like to attend.
 Cataract choice information is also included.

-You will also find a list of useful fax numbers for use when referring, hospital and GP addresses can be obtained from the internet using Google or other search engines, from telephone directories or from the Birmingham medical list should you be fortunate enough to have a copy.
+You will also find a list of useful referral contact details for use when referring, hospital and GP addresses can be obtained from the internet using your usual search engines.

 Clinical Decision Making